 Typically, should the borrowing be required for the initial purchase of the site or plot, the amount that can be borrowed at this stage is typically between 50%-60% of the purchase price of the property.

 In addition, developers can usually also borrow up to 100% of the build costs, providing that the total amount is within 60-70% of the gross development value.
 However, as with most lending, the actual figures offered to an applicant may vary depending on the personal circumstances and details of the project itself.

-Another huge benefit of development finance is the flexibility offered, such as drawing down finances as needed throughout the project as well as having fewer restrictions when it comes to settling the loan.
+Another huge benefit of property development finance is the flexibility offered, such as drawing down finances as needed throughout the project as well as having fewer restrictions when it comes to settling the loan.

 These elements also ensure that borrowing costs are kept to a minimum as interest is only charged when monies are drawn, and monies are not borrowed for longer than needed.

-What are the Costs involved with Development Finance?
+What are the costs involved with Development Finance?

-There are various costs applicable to borrowing via development finance, however, these will vary between lenders.
+There are various costs applicable to borrowing via property development finance, however, these will vary between lenders.
 Typically, this type of finance will be subject to;

 - Interest – Interest can be charged monthly or annually, however in comparison with standard mortgages, the interest rates are higher due to the short-term nature of the financial product.
 Although, as already discussed, the flexible way that interest is charged is likely to be cost-effective compared to other methods of borrowing.